kjyothiswaroop/kjs.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Alice Wu (吳恩達)
+title: Jyothi Swaroop

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: ''
+role: 'M.S. in Robotics @ Northwestern'

 # Status emoji
 status:
-  icon: ☕️
+  icon: ''

 # Organizations/Affiliations
 #organizations: